 The case for Opinel Carbon knives

 Carbon steel has the great property of being very resistant to abuse and wear and tear and providing a wicked sharp edge with minimal sharpening.
-The mayor downside for many people is that they rust.
-For other people this is not such a problem as they apply a bit of oil now and again to combat that fact.
+The major downside for many people is that they rust and develop a Patina. read more about it in the link.
+For other people, this is not such a problem as they apply a bit of oil now and again to combat that fact.

 I have had the most experience with Opinel knives in carbon and I am a big fan of them for many reasons.
 Partly that they are great affordable knives with a heritage and pedigree and come in a variety of different sizes for every user.